Phone: (573) 777-8775

 Sandy comes to PCC with over 20 years of clinical experience working with clients of multiple ages, from elementary school through adults in the later years of life.
 She believes therapy is a place where clients can process life experiences and implement useful strategies to encourage growth and healing.
 Sandy takes a holistic approach to the therapeutic process, using traditional talk therapy and cognitive-behavioral techniques in combination with experiential modalities.
 Her goal is to assist clients to resolve life problems, deepen their understanding of themselves, increase resilience and create a state of joy and well-being through the balance of one’s whole self – body, mind and spirit.
 By creating a safe environment and building a strong therapeutic relationship, Sandy can be helpful with anxiety, depression, trauma, life transitions, family and peer relationships and social skills development.
 She also has extensive experience working with persons in the LGBTQ community and with those from a variety of cultural/ethnic backgrounds.

 Sandy moved to Columbia in 2011 and has worked in schools as an outreach counselor and with the Boone County Schools Mental Health Coalition.
 Prior to living in MO, she lived in Baltimore, MD, working with children and adolescents on the Autism Spectrum and those with significant behavioral challenges.
 She has also lived in the Middle East, developing programs for children with special needs.
 Her education includes graduate degrees in teaching and social work, including certification in special education (in MD), and she has specific training in EFT (Emotional Freedom Technique, often know as “Tapping”), DBT and trauma-informed practices.
-She is currently a part-time therapist at Providence Counseling Center and sees clients ages 14 and up.
+She is currently a part-time therapist at Providence Counseling Center and sees clients ages 9 and up.

-Marisa Collado, CIT
+Marisa Collado, PLPC

 A native of the New York metropolitan area, Marisa moved to Columbia in 2018 after graduating from the University of Hartford in Connecticut with a Bachelor of Fine Arts in Ceramics.
 She received her Master’s in Clinical Mental Health Counseling from Stephens College in May 2025, and intends to pursue continuing education to become an expressive arts therapist.
 Marisa is a strong believer in the power of the therapeutic relationship and strives to cultivate an open and accepting atmosphere for her clients.
 She works to understand her clients’ individual perspectives that have been shaped by their experiences within broader systems, including the family and society.
 Marisa practices primarily from a person-centered theoretical foundation, believing that the client is the expert in their own life, and integrates techniques from cognitive-behavioral therapy, Gestalt therapy, psychodynamic therapy, and expressive arts as appropriate.
 She aims to empower her clients to feel confident in making positive changes in their lives, as well as helping them explore and practice coping skills that feel comfortable for use in their day-to-day lives.
 Marisa has experience working with clients who have experienced trauma, challenges in interpersonal relationships, and grief.
 She is a current member of the American Counseling Association and works with clients ages 14 and up, under the supervision of Melynda Larkin, LPC.